Essential life skills for healthier futures

 United Kingdom (UK) & South Africa (SA)

-- Aligned with global goalsBased on UN SDGs, addressing key global challenges
+- Aligned with global prioritiesBased on the United Nation’s 17 SDGs, addressing key global challenges